DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-campaign-for-science-and-progress.markdown

 > My people are destroyed for lack of knowledge; because you have rejected knowledge, I reject you from being a priest to me.
 And since you have forgotten the law of your God, I also will forget your children (ESV Study Bible, 2008, Hosea 4:6).

-### Even an AS Degree in STEM is More Impressive Than a PhD Outside of the Sciences
+### Even an AS Degree in STEM Is More Impressive Than a PhD Outside of the Sciences

 The study of mathematics serves as a testament to one's ability to think critically and approach problems with a logical mindset.
 An Associate of Science degree in STEM fields, for instance, provides a comprehensive foundation in various mathematical and scientific disciplines, including **college algebra, college chemistry I w/ labs, college chemistry II w/ labs, trigonometry, calculus I, calculus II, calculus III, physics w/ calculus I, physics w/ calculus II**.
 By comparison, a PhD in theology, and other underwater basket weaving majors, stops at algebra.